Majority feel ‘in control and organised’ when planning their retirement

 You carve your own path.
 Maybe you have some plans in place but want the flexibility to change these over time.
 Taking control of your financial future now may give you the freedom to explore different options in the future.
 Our experienced wealth planners can help you look at the various options and help you visualise what your future could hold.

 Take control of your finances today by completing our enquiry form.
 Alternatively, you can call us on the number below and one of our team will be more than happy to talk about your future.

-This document should be considered a marketing communication for the purposes of the FCA rules.
-It has not been prepared in accordance with legal requirements designed to promote the independence of investment research, and it is not subject to any prohibition on dealing ahead of the dissemination of investment research.
+This communication should be considered a marketing communication.
+It has not been prepared in accordance with legal requirements designed to promote the independence of investment research.
 It is for information purposes only and does not constitute advice, a solicitation, recommendation or an offer to buy or sell any security or other investment or banking product or service.
 You should seek professional advice before making any investment decision.
-The value of investments and the income from them can fall and rise, and you could get back less than you invest.
+The value of investments, and the income from them can fall as well as rise, and may be affected by exchange rate fluctuations.
+Investors could get back less than they invest.
 Past performance is not a reliable indicator of future results.
-Investment returns may increase or decrease as a result of currency fluctuations.
+The tax treatment of investments depends upon individual circumstances and may be subject to change.

-This document is not directed at, or intended for distribution to or use by any person located in the United States or any other jurisdiction where such distribution or use is prohibited.
-It may not be distributed to or used by any US Person.
-The contents of this document are based on opinions or conditions as at the date of writing and may change without notice.
+The contents of this communication are based on opinions or conditions as at the date of writing and may change without notice.
 To the extent permitted by law or regulation, no warranty of accuracy or completeness of this information is given and no liability is accepted for its use or reliance on it.